fractaledmind/litestream-ruby/README.md

 bin/rails litestream:generations -- --database=storage/production.sqlite3
 ```

-This will list all generations for the specified database, including stats about their lag behind the primary database and the time range they cover.
+This will list all generations for the specified database, including stats about their lag behind the primary database and the time range they cover:

 ```
 name  generation        lag     start                 end